DesvoSoft/git-practice/README.md

 - Jan.
 18, 2025:
   A new page with Git content was added, it has basic guidance about it, and more complex scenarios.
 Also the JS page was updated with a currency converter for ARG, I want to use an API for this, but I am still learning how to obfuscate the code to prevent public API keys.
 Navbar menu was fixed.

+- Apr.
+2, 2025:
+  "Raptor" page added.
+This is a small website to practice typing skill, inspired on other existing websites, nothing special just my own version.